-A legal system is an essential component of a rulesbased system of governance.
-A legal system provides 1) rules for the orderly interchange among members of a society, and 2) mechanisms for the settlement of disputes that arise among members of the society, concerning the rules established by that society, and for ensuring compliance with those rules.
+A legal system is an essential component of a rules-based system of governance.
+A legal system provides 1) rules for the orderly interchange among members of a society, and 2) provides mechanisms for the settlement of disputes that arise among members of the society, concerning the rules established by that society, and for ensuring compliance with those rules.

-Although a legal system is often thought of in terms of binding rules backed up by an enforcement mechanism ("hard law"), rules-based governance comprises a much broader spectrum.
-It is also important to consider the role of 'softer' legalization, through 'non-binding' commitments.
+Although a legal system is often thought of in terms of binding rules backed up by an enforcement mechanism, rules-based governance comprises a much broader spectrum.
 Rules may vary from binding obligations (so-called "hard law") to non-binding commitments ("soft law"); "enforcement mechanisms" may vary from "court systems" to "managerial approaches".
-'Non-binding